Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Related Work

 \subsection{Financial News Sentiment Analysis}

-Financial text analysis has evolved from lexicon-based methods to neural network approaches.
-Although headlines are brief, they provide concentrated sentiment signals that are well-suited for automated analysis [2].
-Domain-specific models, such as FinBERT [3], demonstrate strong performance but require substantial computational resources and large labeled datasets.
-Fine-tuning transformer models on datasets with fewer than 500 samples often results in severe overfitting, and the associated computational demands, including GPU hours and extensive hyperparameter searches, can be prohibitive in resource-limited environments.
-Systematic evaluations of lightweight embedding methods for headline-level sentiment analysis on small datasets remain limited.
-This study investigates the use of pretrained embeddings combined with classical classifiers as a more accessible alternative for practitioners with restricted data and computational resources.
+Financial text analysis has evolved from lexicon-based methods to neural approaches.
+Headlines are brief but provide concise sentiment signals suitable for automation \cite{karanikola2023financial}.
+Domain-specific models like FinBERT \cite{araci2019finbert} achieve strong performance.
+However, they require significant computational resources and large labeled datasets.
+Fine-tuning transformers on fewer than 500 samples often causes severe overfitting.
+The computational demands, including GPU hours and extensive hyperparameter searches, can be prohibitive in resource-limited settings.
+Systematic evaluations of lightweight embedding methods on small headline datasets remain limited.
+The present study examines pretrained embeddings combined with classical classifiers as a more accessible alternative for practitioners with limited resources.